- Books, Literature, and Writing

 - The Prophecy Stones Web Site

-The official web site for The Prophecy Stomes
+The official web site for The Prophecy Stones

 The Prophecy Stones

-The Prophecy Stones was imagined as a trilogy and then became a quadrilogy or a quartet.
+The Prophecy Stones was originally a trilogy but will shortly become a quadrilogy or a quartet.
 Book 1 is available either as a Kindle book or as a paperback published by Austin & Macauley.
-Books 2, 3 and 4 are available in a Kindle edition.
+Books 2 and 3 are available in a Kindle edition.
 All are fast-paced page-turners and are suitable for anyone from teens upward.
 As an adult, I enjoyed this book and I would class it in the same area as that of Philip Pullman's works (His Dark Materials) and even Eoin Colfer's Artemis Fowl books.
 If you have read and enjoyed either of those, you will enjoy this series too, although the Artemis Fowl books would be classed more as funny, whereas the Prophecy Stones are more of a serious read, like Philip Pullman's work.